Shivamnema/shivamnema.github.io/_posts/2024-10-14-First-International-Trip.md

 ---
 layout: post
 title: First International Trip
-subtitle: When Life takes unexpected turn of events
+subtitle: A Budget European Vacation
-tags: [Travel, personal]
+tags: [Travel, personal, Europe, Switzerland, Paris, Italy]
 comments: false
 ---

 ## Genesis of Wildest Travel Idea

-While talking over a call with one of my closest friend, we somehow landed up discussing Europe Vacation.
-As we are fond of travelling together we thought of conquering Europe through our travel photos, unrealistic thoughts and last but most important getting our **First Visa Stamp**.
-As we are Indians, Travelling to one of those first world countries is among the wildest idea one of generated and even thought of discussing with family.
-The problem is Indian families most often associate foreign trip to be a work trip and a leisure trip is often looked ignored or neglected due to multiple reasons.
-Among one is expense which really concern me personally me as well.
-Despite the fact that it is gonna cost us  fortune but we still decided to dived into the sea of "European Vacation".
-Amidst all of this someone my friend dropped out of the plan as his fam didn't incliend with the this adventure.
-So, Now its just Ankita and I decided to do this crazy thing together.
+During a casual phone call with one of my closest friends, the topic of a European trip came up.
+Being avid travelers, we thought, why not conquer Europe together?
+Our primary goals were simple: take tons of travel photos, create some crazy stories, and most importantly, get our first visa stamp.

+For many Indians, traveling to a "first world" country is a wild dream—one that often feels out of reach due to family concerns and, of course, the expense.
+While the cost was a big worry for me as well, Ankita and I decided to dive into the sea of a "European Vacation."
+However, my friend eventually dropped out when his family wasn’t on board with the idea, leaving Ankita and me to embark on this adventure together.

 ## Stuggles of Getting a Schengan Visa

- Ankita and I got married in April 2024.
-We just loves to travel.
-The she's a hardcore planner and I'm someone who just let things happens.
-So, We jumped right into planning (haha!! :D).
-Though we have to plan our trip but we have decided there will be no agents or travel company involved.
-We're gonna fail or lose but all by ourselves.
-Because we both thinks that you learn a lot of something when you plan a certain travel destination.
-Thus, We both started soaking all the information about visa process, itinerary by scrolling through a whole lot of reels, facebook groups, blogs and YouTube videos.

- Schengan visa progress is really confusing, tricky and to put in plain words "difficult".
-It took a real mental toll on both of us.
-As an Indian Passport holder, I never expected applying to Schengan Visa in 2024 would be this difficult.
-The process is too overwhelming and makes no sense at certain times.
-The first and foremost thing required for this visa was travel itinerary.
-Ankita and I, dwelled in this for days to figure out routes, tranportation, and which particular places we have to visit.
-I understood we barely understand Europe in terms of their Cities and transportation.
-And I'm not gonna lie presenting this with Visa process is a hell of a task because based on your itinerary, embassy gonna decided your visa.
- Visa process is a seperate topic of discussion altogether, which I will cover in a different post.
-For now, let's focus on the stories ;)
+Ankita and I got married in April 2024, and travel is something we both love.
+While she's a meticulous planner, I prefer to go with the flow.
+Despite this difference, we decided to plan the entire trip ourselves—no agents or travel companies involved.
+Sure, we knew we might face setbacks, but we were determined to learn and do everything on our own.

+The Schengen visa process, though, turned out to be incredibly complicated and, honestly, quite overwhelming.
+As Indian passport holders, we never anticipated how mentally exhausting it would be to apply for a Schengen visa in 2024.
+One of the most important requirements for the visa was having a well-thought-out travel itinerary.
+Ankita and I spent days figuring out the best destinations, scenic routes, and accommodations.
+We realized quickly that the itinerary is crucial for a successful visa application.

+We eventually decided to visit three countries—France, Switzerland, and Italy—based on our vacation time, budget, and travel preferences.
+The first step after finalizing our itinerary was booking our flights.
+After much deliberation, we booked flights from New Delhi to Paris (Vistara UK21) and our return flight from Rome to Mumbai (IndiGo Codeshare).

+Once we gathered all the required documents (which I’ll cover in detail in another post), we scheduled an appointment at the VFS center to submit everything.
+Since our first point of entry was Paris, we applied through the French embassy at the Pune VFS center.
+Despite our careful preparation, our application was rejected for a vague reason: “Intention of Stay and Purpose of Visit is not reliable.”

  Eventually!
 Got the Schengen Visa from Switzerland within 20 Days of Rejection by France.